greydongilmore/FastSurfer/doc/overview/QUICKSTART.md

 freeview -v 140_orig.mgz test-case/mri/aparc.DKTatlas+aseg.deep.mgz:colormap=lut:opacity=0.2
 ```

 Other interesting outputs of the segmentation are the ```aseg.auto_noCCseg.mgz``` containing a reduced segmentation according to FreeSurfer's aseg (no cortical sub-division and no corpus callosum, which is added later).
 Also ```mask.mgz``` can come in handy if you need a brainmask.
-And you get all of this within a few seconds (including startup of singularity or docker it is **20 sec** in total with a GeForce RTX 4080, **40 sec** with a Quadro RTX 400, CPU-only takes **5 minutes** longer on my machine).
+And you get all of this within a few seconds (including startup of singularity or docker it is **20 sec** in total with a GeForce RTX 4080, **40 sec** with a Quadro RTX 4000 or Titan XP, CPU-only takes **5 minutes** longer on my machine).

 ## Google Colab